Ryanjoo18/different-sizes-of-infinity/README.md

 # Different Sizes of Infinity

-An exhibiition poster I designed for my school's Mathematics Week, which discusses cardinality of infinite sets.

 ## Project Overview
-This project contains the materials for the "Different Sizes of Infinity" exhibition poster, designed for the Mathematics Week at our school.
-The exhibition discusses the concept of cardinality of infinite sets, exploring the intriguing differences between various sizes of infinity.
+This project contains the materials for the "Different Sizes of Infinity" exhibition poster, designed for the Mathematics Week at my school.
+The poster discusses the concept of cardinality of infinite sets.

 ## Project Structure
-The project is organized into the following directories and files:
+The project is organised into the following directories and files:

 ```
 different-sizes-of-infinity/